SimonCropp/Argon/docs/JsonPath/QueryJsonSelectTokenJsonPath.md

 # Querying JSON with complex JSON Path

-This sample loads JSON and then queries values from it using `Argon.Linq.JToken.SelectToken(System.String)` with a [JSONPath](http://stackoverflow.com/tags/jsonpath) query.
+This sample loads JSON and then queries values from it using `Argon.JToken.SelectToken(System.String)` with a [JSONPath](http://stackoverflow.com/tags/jsonpath) query.

 <!-- snippet: QueryJsonSelectTokenJsonPath -->
 <a id='snippet-queryjsonselecttokenjsonpath'></a>